top of page

 • Emotional shifts including grief over lost loved ones, changes in identity, or feelings of isolation.

 • Mental adjustments like memory changes or adapting to new routines.
+Regret over poor choices made during your life.

 • Social transitions such as retirement, changes in family roles, or reduced social circles.